sureshkumar2704/Medicinal-Plant-Classification/README.md

 ---

-## 📜 License
+## 🍂 Dataset

-This project is open-source under the MIT License.
+I have used the dataset from [Kaggle](https://www.kaggle.com/datasets/aryashah2k/indian-medicinal-leaves-dataset)

 ---